Blog

 Best Pathology Lab Reporting Software - Buyers Guide and Checklist

-The healthcare industry continues to go through rapid changes.
+The healthcare industry continues to undergo rapid change.
 Demands and opportunities facing the modern laboratory are no exception.
-While the last few years have been dominated by changes (like the COVID-19 pandemic) that led to dramatic increases in demand, the trend of unprecedentedly high volumes is expected to accelerate thanks to recent advances in diagnostic lab software testing and personalized medicine.
+While significant changes—such as the COVID-19 pandemic—dramatically increased demand in recent years, advances in diagnostic lab software testing and personalized medicine are now accelerating the trend toward unprecedentedly high volumes.

 This leads to a natural question: Are pathology labs prepared for this, and do they have the proper laboratory workflow management system and pathology reporting software in place to manage the job?

 In an increasingly competitive (and regulated) marketplace, digitization and automation of clinical lab workflow are no longer “nice to haves” but rapidly becoming pathology lab software base-level requirements.
-Pathology labs that are slow to upgrade from legacy laboratory information systems (LIS software) risk losing clients and market share.
+Pathology labs that are slow to upgrade from legacy laboratory information system (LIS) software platforms risk losing clients and market share.

 Discover More: Comparing LigoLab Informatics Platform with Legacy Laboratory Information System Software